scverse/muon-tutorials/mefisto/README.md

 These tutorials adapt [the original MEFISTO tutorials](https://github.com/bioFAM/MEFISTO_tutorials) to use `muon` for training:

-- [application to an evodevo gene expression atlas](1-MEFISTO-evodevo.ipynb): gene expression data from 5 species and 5 organs across development.
+- [application to an evodevo gene expression atlas](1-MEFISTO-evodevo.ipynb): gene expression data from 5 species and 5 organs across development;

+- [application to a longitudinal microbiome dataset](2-MEFISTO-microbiome.ipynb): microbiome data from 43 children over the first two years of life;

+- [application to spatial transcritptomics data](3-MEFISTO-ST.ipynb): spatial transcriptome data of a mouse brain tissue generated using 10X Visium.